Majid Naficy: Personal life

 One night in September 1987 Majid Naficy dreamt of his lost brother Sa’id in Los Angeles.
 In his dream, Majid was hastily typing the thoughts that he wanted to share with his brother.
 For the last few years before the Revolution, due to their political differences, the two brothers did not talk to each other.
-Majid wanted to criticize the death-oriented thoughts and stoic lives of many of Iranian leftists who struggled against the Shah's regime in the seventies.
+Majid wanted to criticize the death-oriented thoughts and stoic lives of many Iranian leftists who struggled against the Shah's regime in the seventies.
 He wanted to show that they had many things in common with the people who saw Khomeini as their savior.
-They struggled for a communal joy, but they considered joy a sin for themselves.
+They struggled for communal joy, but they considered joy a sin for themselves.
 They longed for freedom, but they idolized their own school of thought and refused to have any conversation with others.
 They praised women, but their eyes could not bear the glare of female faces.
-They mainly wanted to take political power, and left everything else to the future.
+They mainly wanted to take political power, and leave everything else to the future.
 This was the origin of the writing of In Search of Joy: A Critique of Death-Oriented & Male-Dominated Culture in Iran.
 This two-hundred-fifty-page book consists of an introduction on death worship before the Revolution, an appendix on the profile of Women in the poetry of the contemporary poet Ahmad Shamlou and nine chapters on classical poets Baba Taher, Faez, Khayyam, Attar, Rumi, Sa’di, Hafez and a folk tale and ends with Khomeini and sexuality.
-Although Naficy follows a trend of thought, that is appreciation of life and womanhood, yet he does not adhere to any particular school of thought in this book.
+Although Naficy follows a trend of thought, that is appreciation of life and womanhood, he does not adhere to any particular school of thought in this book.
 His criticism does not attempt to demonize Rumi and Hafez or burn their works, but it is an invitation to read them more seriously.
 He ends his foreword to the book as follows: "We are raised to a great extent under the spiritual influence of our classics.
 Therefore, if we want to go further, we should not close the path of analysis or criticism of our classical works to ourselves."